top of page

 Fishermen_Feeding_Mainers_Logo.png

 In response, MCFA launched the Fishermen Feeding Mainers Program to provide direct financial relief to fishermen by helping them supply food banks and families in need with healthy Maine seafood meals.
 Read the great article BDN wrote back in 2020!
-LINK

-Uncertain seafood markets, food insecurity, and lack of access to local seafood are endemic challenges and MCFA is now working to transition Fishermen Feeding Mainers from a pandemic response to a sustainable program to support fishermen, the working waterfront, the blue economy, and supply fresh, healthy seafood to those in need.
+Uncertain seafood markets, food insecurity, and lack of access to local seafood are endemic challenges.
+MCFA is now working to transition Fishermen Feeding Mainers from a pandemic response to a sustainable program to support fishermen, the working waterfront, the blue economy, and supply fresh, healthy seafood to those in need.

 Randy Cushman